guybedford/es-module-shims/README.md

 * [Import Maps](https://github.com/wicg/import-maps) support.
 * Dynamic `import()` shimming when necessary in eg older Firefox versions.
 * `import.meta` and `import.meta.url`.
-* JSON modules with import assertions.
+* JSON and CSS modules with import assertions.
 * `<link rel="modulepreload">` polyfill in non Chromium browsers for both shimmed and unshimmed preloading scenarios.

 In addition a custom [fetch hook](#fetch-hook) can be implemented allowing for streaming in-browser transform workflows to support custom module types.